SeniorMars/seniormars.com/content/posts/neovim_workflow/index.md

 vim.g.latexindent_opt = "-m" -- for neoformat, I use latexindent
 ```

-Together with `sioyek`, I can compile my LaTeX documents and view them in a pdf viewer.
-Moreover, I can use `vimtex` to compile my LaTeX documents and view them in a pdf viewer.
+Together with `sioyek`, I can compile my LaTeX documents and view them in a pdf viewer automatically.
+Moreover, I can use `latexindent` to format my LaTeX documents.

 {{ gif(sources=["latex.mp4"]) }}